sigsum/ansible/roles/sigsum_agent/README.md

 Requirements
 ------------
-It is assumed that the system already contains:
+It is assumed that there are packages available for both litewitness and sigsum-agent and that the system already contains:

 * systemd
-* Go (you may want to use [roles/golang](../golang) for this)
 * yubihsm-connector (only required if [YubiHSM2][] is used as backend -- you may want to use [roles/yubihsm_connector](../yubihsm_connector) for this)

 Provided that the above requirements are satisfied, the role should work on most Linux system.
-Please note that we only test on Debian distributions though, see [molecule/sigsum_agent](../../extensions/molecule/sigsum_agent/molecule.yml).
+Please note that we only test on Debian and Fedora though, see [molecule/sigsum_agent](../../extensions/molecule/sigsum_agent/molecule.yml).

 It is also assumed that a backend key has already been generated before using